marcio081010/MadosavileSQL/README.md

 # MadosavileSQL
-Tool used to find locations vulnerable to SQL Injection.
+## What is

+Tool uses c language and aims to help find vunerabilities to obtain passwords among other types of information.